 The argument is the passage of a democrat to the aristocracy, using both words in their best sense.
-And this passage is not made in any mean or creeping way, but through the hall door.
-Nature and character assist, and the rank is made real by sense and probity in the nobles.
-No generous youth can escape this charm of reality in the book, so that it is highly stimulating to intellect and courage.
-The ardent and holy Novalis characterized the book as "thoroughly modern and prosaic; the romantic is completely leveled in it; so is the poetry of nature; the wonderful.
+And this passage is not made in any mean

+The ardent and holy Novalis characterized the book as "thoroughly modern and prosaic; the romantic is completely levelled in it; so is the poetry of nature; the wonderful.
 The book treats only of the ordinary affairs of men: it is a poeticized civic and domestic story.
-The wonderful in it is expressly treated as fiction and enthusiastic dreaming:"-and yet, what is also characteristic, Novalis soon returned to this book, and it remained his favorite reading to the end of his life.
+The wonderful in it is expressly treated as fiction and enthusiastic dreaming:"- and yet, what is also characteristic, Novalis soon returned to this book, and it remained his favorite reading to the end of his life.

-What distinguishes Goethe for French and English readers, is a property which he shares with his nation,-a habitual reference to interior truth.
+What distinguishes Goethe for French and English readers is a property which he shares with his nation,-a habitual reference to interior truth.
 In England and in America there is a respect for talent; and, if it is exerted in support of any ascertained or intelligible interest or party, or in regular opposition to any, the public is satisfied.
-In France, there is even a greater delight in intellectual brilliancy, for its own sake.
-And, in all these countries, men of talent write from talent.
-It is enough if the understanding is occupied, the taste propitiated,-so many columns so many hours, filled in a lively and creditable way.
+In France there is even a greater delight in intellectual brilliancy for its own sake.
+And in all these countries, men of talent write from talent.
+It is enough if the understanding is occupied, the taste propitiated, - so many columns, so many hours, filled in a lively and creditable way.
 The German intellect wants the French sprightliness, the fine practical understanding of the English, and the American adventure; but it has a certain probity, which never rests in a superficial performance, but asks steadily, To what end?
 A German public asks for a controlling sincerity.
 Here is activity of thought; but what is it for?
 What does the man mean?
-Whence, whence, all these thoughts?
+Whence, whence all these thoughts?"

-Talent alone cannot make a writer.
-There must be a man behind the book; a personality which, by birth and quality, is pledged to the doctrines there set forth, and which exists to see and state things so, and not otherwise; holding things because they are things.
-If he cannot rightly express himself to-day, the same things subsist, and will open themselves to-morrow.
-There lies the burden on his mind-the burden of truth to be declared,-more or less understood; and it constitutes his business and calling in the world, to see those facts through, and to make them known.
-What signifies that he trips and stammers; that his voice is harsh or hissing; that this method or his tropes are inadequate?
+Talent alone can not make a writer.
+There must be a man behind the book; a personality which by birth and quality is pledged to the doctrines there set forth, and which exists to see and state things so, and not otherwise; holding things because they are things.
+If he can not rightly express himself to-day, the same things subsist and will open themselves to-morrow.
+There lies the burden on his mind, - the burden of truth to be declared, - more or less understood; and it constitutes his business and calling in the world to see those facts through, and to make them known.
+What signifies that he trips and stammers; that his voice is harsh or hissing; that his method or his tropes are inadequate?
 That message will find method and imagery, articulation and melody.
-Though he were dumb, it would speak.
-If not,-if there be no such God's word in the man,-what care we how adroit, how fluent, how brilliant he is?
+Though he were dumb it would speak.
+If not, - if there be no such God's word in the man, - what care we how adroit, how fluent, how brilliant he is?

-It makes a great difference to the force of any sentence, whether there be a man behind it, or no. In the learned journal, in the influential newspaper, I discern no form; only some irresponsible shadow; oftener some monied corporation, or some dangler, who hopes, in the mask and robes of his paragraph, to pass for somebody.
-But, through every clause and part of speech of a right book, I meet the eyes of the most determined of men: his force and terror inundate every word: the commas and dashes are alive; so that the writing is athletic and nimble,-can go far and live long.
+It makes a great difference to the force of any sentence whether there be a man behind it or no. In the learned journal, in the influential newspaper, I discern no form; only some irresponsible shadow; oftener some moneyed corporation, or some dangler who hopes, in the mask and robes of his paragraph, to pass for somebody.
+But through every clause and part of speech of a right book I meet the eyes of the most determined of men; his force and terror inundate every word; the commas and dashes are alive; so that the writing is athletic and nimble, - can go far and live long.